Pylons/pyramid/docs/designdefense.rst

            return None
        return policy.authenticated_userid(request)

-Using such wrappers, we strive to always hide the ZCA this way from application developers: application developers should just never know about the ZCA.
-They call a function with some object germane to the domain, it returns a result; they needn't understand components at all.
+Using such wrappers, we strive to always hide the ZCA from application developers.
+Application developers should just never know about the
+ZCA: they should call a Python function with some object germane to the domain as an argument, and it should returns a result.
 A corollary that follows is that any reader of an application that has been written using :mod:`repoze.bfg` needn't understand the ZCA either.

-Hiding the ZCA from application developers and code readers in this way a form of enhancing "domain specificity".
-No end user wants to understand the minutiae of the mechanics of how a web framework does its thing.
+Hiding the ZCA from application developers and code readers is a form of enhancing "domain specificity".
+No application developer wants to need to understand the minutiae of the mechanics of how a web framework does its thing.
 People want to deal in concepts that are closer to the domain they're working in: for example, web developers want to know about *users*, not *utilities*.  :mod:`repoze.bfg` uses the ZCA as an implementation detail, not as a feature which is exposed to end users.

-However, unlike application developers, BFG *framework developers*, including people who want to override :mod:`repoze.bfg` functionality via preordained framework plugpoints like traversal or view lookup *must* understand the ZCA.
+However, unlike application developers, *framework developers*, including people who want to override :mod:`repoze.bfg` functionality via preordained framework plugpoints like traversal or view lookup *must* understand the ZCA.